ankitects/anki-manual/src/getting-started.md

 to show each day, or how long to wait until cards are shown again.

 Decks can contain other decks, which allows you to organize decks into a tree.
-Anki uses “::” to show different levels.
+Anki uses two colons (“::") to show different levels.
 A deck called “Chinese::Hanzi” refers to a “Hanzi” deck, which is part of a “Chinese” deck.
-If you select “Hanzi” then only the Hanzi cards will be shown; if you select “Chinese” then all Chinese cards, including Hanzi cards, will be shown.
+If you select “Hanzi” then only the Hanzi cards will be shown; if you select “Chinese” then all Chinese cards, including the Hanzi cards, will be shown.

-To place decks into a tree, you can either name them with “::” between each level, or drag and drop them from the deck list.
-Decks that have been nested under another deck (that is, that have at least one “::” in their names) are often called 'subdecks', and top-level decks are sometimes called 'superdecks' or 'parent decks'.
+To place decks into a tree, you can either name them with two colons between each level, or drag and drop them from the deck list.
+Decks that have been placed under a tree are often called "subdecks", and top-level decks are sometimes called "super decks" or "parent decks".

 Anki starts with a deck called “default”; any cards which have somehow become separated from other decks will go here.
 Anki will hide the